Erikson's stages of psychosocial development: Wisdom: ego integrity vs. despair (late adulthood, 65 years and above)

 During this time there may be a renewal in interest in many things.
 This is believed to occur because the individuals in this time of life strive to be autonomous.
 As their bodies and minds start to deteriorate, they want to find a sense of balance.
 They will cling to their autonomy so that they will not need to be reliant on others for everything.
 Erikson explains that it is also important for adults in this stage to maintain relationships with others of different ages in order to develop integrity.

 The final developmental task is retrospection: people look back on their lives and accomplishments.
 Practices such as narrative therapy can help individuals reinterpret their minds pertaining to their past and allow them to focus on the brighter aspects of their lives.
+It has also been shown that older couples that do different types of therapy together can help them embrace the retrospection better at this stage.
 They develop feelings of contentment and integrity if they believe that they have led a happy and productive life.
 If they look back on a life of disappointments and unachieved goals, they may instead develop a sense of despair.

 This stage can occur out of the sequence when an individual feels they are near the end of their life (such as when receiving a terminal disease diagnosis).

+When looking back on life, a person should hope to find both meaning and order.
+There are ways to alter or buoy one's perspective during this stage.
+Altering or buoying one's view could bring them closer to ego integrity.
+With that being said, it is better that a person has already carried out a life with meaning and order prior to beginning this stage.

+Erikson ties this stage of development back into the first stage, trust vs mistrust.
+As shared by Erikson, the Webster dictionary once claimed that trust is "the assured reliance on another's integrity".
+One's integrity could influence someone else's trust.
+If a person at the end of their life fears death, then it could influence children to possibly fear life.
+If an adult is able to overcome any fears of death, then it can reinforce children to not be afraid of the life ahead of them.